Oluwaphemmy/meetup/README.md

 # meetup
 A meetup web app
-Meetup is a web app where people can create events and anyone interested can join the events
+Meetup is a web app designed with React, is an app where people can create events and anyone interested can join the events